Moesif/moesif-servlet/README.md

 4. Go to `http://localhost:8080/api/demo` or the port that Tomcat is running on.

-In your Moesif Account, you should see event logged and monitored.
+In your [Moesif account web portal](https://moesif.com/wrap), you should see events logged and monitored.

-Shut it down manually with Ctrl-C.
+You can shut down the server manually by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>.

 ### Spark Servlet

-There are multiple ways to run Spark, as a Java Servlet or embedded with a server like Jetty.
-This subsection focuses on running Spark as a Servlet.
+You can run Spark in multiple ways, as a Java servlet or embedded with a server like Jetty.
+This subsection focuses on running Spark as a servlet.

-Edit the web.xml file to add your Moesif Application Id that you obtained from your Moesif Account.
+Edit the `web.xml` file and add [your Moesif Application ID](#get-your-moesif-application-id).

 ```xml
   <filter>